Jesse Robredo: Political career

 In 1986, Robredo returned to Naga, where he became program director of the Bicol River Basin Development Program (BRBDP), an agency tasked to undertake integrated area development planning in the three provinces of the Bicol region.
 While working at the BRBDP, he met fellow Nagueño Leni Gerona, whom he would marry the following year.

-In 1988, Robredo was elected mayor of Naga at age 29.
+In the 1988 Philippine local elections, Robredo was elected mayor of Naga at age 29, making him the youngest person who was elected mayor in the vote.
+His entry to politics was influenced by his uncle, then-Camarines Sur governor Luis Villafuerte.
+However, the two fell out in 1992 following allegations of corruption and jueteng involving the Villafuertes, which led to Villafuerte disowning Robredo.
 In 1995, Robredo was elected president of the League of Cities of the Philippines and chaired the Metro Naga Development Council."
 His three terms as mayor ended on June 30, 1998, and was succeeded by Robredo's endorsed candidate Sulpicio S. Roco, Jr. In 1999, Asiaweek Magazine credited Robredo with transforming Naga into one of the "Most Improved" cities in Asia.

 He re-elected as city mayor in 2001 and again served for three consecutive terms until June 30, 2010.
-He served for a total of 19 years as mayor of Naga before being appointed on July 9, 2010, as secretary of the Department of the Interior and Local Government.
+He served for a total of 19 years as mayor of Naga before being appointed as secretary of the Department of the Interior and Local Government on July 9, 2010.

 Robredo's appointment was met with political opposition.
-Two politicians from Bicol, Luis Agregado Ortega and Luis Villafuerte, expressed opposition to Robredo's confirmation by the Commission on Appointments of which Villafuerte himself was a member.
+Luis Villafurte and another Bicolano politician, Luis Agregado Ortega, expressed opposition to Robredo's confirmation by the Commission on Appointments of which Villafuerte himself was a member.
 In March 2012, the Commission on Appointments bypassed Robredo's nomination.
 His nomination was bypassed again in June 2012.
-Another confirmation hearing had reportedly been set on August 29, 2012, eleven days after Robredo's sudden death.
+Another confirmation hearing had reportedly been set on August 29, 2012, eleven days after Robredo's death.

 During his time as the secretary of DILG, Robredo focused on relocating thousands of residents in Manila's slums into housing projects to clear Metro Manila's waterways and make way for flood mitigation projects and other development.
 As head of an inter-agency body for relocation, Robredo pushed for the building of in-city tenement housing units for thousands of informal settler families living in identified "danger zones" such as estuaries, riverbanks, waterways, railroad tracks, garbage dumps and similar areas.
 These contrasted with earlier government housing efforts, which relocated informal settlers to areas away from the city which deprived residents from their usual livelihoods.

 Robredo's opposition to forced evictions were met with resistance from some local government officials, notably Makati mayor Junjun Binay, who argued that such arrangements broke long-standing agreements with private land owners and undermined the city government's authority.